Sierra Leone: Informing Resilient Recovery Policy, Planning and Investments in Freetown

 On 14 August 2017, Freetown experienced one of its most severe landslides and floods.
 The event caused human suffering and widespread destruction of infrastructure.
 The Government of Sierra Leone requested support for the implementation of the Government's Resilient Recovery and Preparedness Program, building on the ACP-EU NDRR Program-financed Damage and Loss Assessment and the Multi-Hazard and Risk Assessment.

-The ACP-EU NDRR Project informs the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.
+The ACP-EU NDRR Project informed the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.